EpicEric/duper/duper_website/docs/index.md

 Duper excels in a variety of use cases:

 - **Configuration files**: Duper's explicit types and identifiers serve as helpful guides when users need to modify values.
-- **REST APIs**: Self-documenting identifiers make Duper feel natural in API payloads and responses.
+- **REST APIs**: Self-documenting identifiers make Duper a natural fit for API responses.
-- **Data interchange**: With support for bytes, raw data, minimal syntax, and JSON compatibility, Duper is ideal for data exchange between systems.
+- **Data interchange**: With support for bytes, raw data, JSON compatibility, and identifiers that can be turned on for debugging-only, Duper is ideal for data exchange between systems.

 ## Playground